All Episodes

 That's your job.

-You gotta do your job every day.
+You got to do your job every day.

-We all have to work, all of us.
+You know, we all have to work, all of us.

 Let me talk to Uncle Sean.